crocs-muni/usable-cert-validation/_guides/gnutls_crl.md

 </div></div>
 <div class="section"><div class="container" markdown="1">

-## 3. Fill the trusted list with trusted CA's certificates
+## 3. Fill the trusted list with trusted CAs certificates

 Fill the trusted list with the certificates of trusted certificate authorities (CAs).
 For this purpose, the default system certificates are used.